Priesthood of Melchizedek: In Judaism

 The majority of Chazalic literature attributes the primary character of psalm 110 as King David who was a "righteous king" (מלכי צדק) of Salem (Jerusalem) and, like Melchizedek, had certain priest-like responsibilities, while the Babylonian Talmud understands the chapter as referring to Abram who was victorious in battling to save his nephew Lot and merited priesthood.
-The Zohar defines the noted Melchizedek as referring to Ahron, High Priest of Israel.
+The Zohar defines the noted Melchizedek as referring to Aaron, High Priest of Israel.

 In Christianity

 Christians believe that Jesus is the Messiah spoken of as "a priest forever in the order of Melchizedek", and so Jesus plays the role of the king-priest once and for all.
 According to the writer of Hebrews (7:13-17) Jesus is considered a priest in the order of Melchizedek because, like Melchizedek, Jesus was not a descendant of Aaron, and thus would not qualify for the Jewish priesthood under the Law of Moses.

 Melchizedek is referred to again in Hebrews 5:6-10; Hebrews 6:20; Hebrews 7:1-21: "Thou art a priest forever after the order of Melchizedek"; and Hebrews 8:1.

 And verily they that are of the sons of Levi, who receive the office of the priesthood, have a commandment to take tithes of the people according to the law, that is, of their brethren, though they come out of the loins of Abraham: But he whose descent is not counted from them received tithes of Abraham, and blessed him that had the promises" (Hebrews 7:5-6).

 If therefore perfection were by the Levitical priesthood (for under it the people received the law), what further need was there that another priest should rise after the order of Melchizedek, and not be called after the order of Aaron?
 For the priesthood being changed, there is made of necessity a change also of the law" (Hebrews 7:11-12).

 The author of the Epistle to the Hebrews in the New Testament discussed this subject considerably, listing the following reasons for why the priesthood of Melchizedek is superior to the Aaronic priesthood: